GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-core/index.md

 at the "wrong" time, so there is no need to wrap it in an event handler.

 {% Aside %}
-If your web app lazy-loads resources that are uniquely versioned with, e.g., hashes in their URLs, it's recommended that you avoid using skip waiting.
+If your web app lazy loads resources that are uniquely versioned with, e.g., hashes in their URLs, it's recommended that you avoid using skip waiting.
 Enabling it could [lead to
 failures](https://stackoverflow.com/questions/51715127) when lazily-loading URLs